-Certain time limits do apply for compensation claims, and personal injury claims are no different.
+Certain time limits do apply for compensation claims, and personal injury claims are no different, whether you are at fault or not.
 It is important to contact your compensation lawyer and submit your claim within a general period of 3 years since your accident.
 If you go over this time, your claim may be void.

 However, some cases vary and can have longer or shorter application windows.
 Consult with your compensation lawyer and get an estimate of how your timeframe might differ.
 However, it is recommended that you make your claim as soon as possible – it will be easier to make a successful claim.